 Using lettuce, kale, or chard, place wilted greens into an ice bath.
 Then wait 5 minutes and you’ll find your greens are crisp and crunchy!

 Reducing food waste is fun, easy, and satisfying!
 Using techniques such as freezing, pickling, drying, and re-growing, you’ll find yourself saving both time and money.
-If you have additional questions about preserving food or are looking for more nutrition tips, book an appointment with Copeman Healthcare’s Registered Dietitians today.
+If you have additional questions about preserving food or are looking for more nutrition tips, book an appointment with one of our registered dietitians today.